cameronurnes/emby-sync/README.md

 EMBY_SERVER: This should be the URL used to connect to your server.

 (Optional) DEFAULT_ROOM: A room name which always exists.
 Default is 'Bacon Bar'

+(Optional) INTERVAL: The interval of the synchronization loop, in seconds.
+Default '3.0' seconds.
+Setting this shorter will yield a higher load on the Emby server, but on a low latency connection can give very good synchronization results.

 Known Issue: Chromecasts cannot follow, but can lead.
 Workaround by controlling the device casting to the Chromecast.